bikegeek/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is the average daily activity pattern?
+## What is the median daily activity pattern?

 ```r
     mediansteps <- median(sumsteps$steps)